Modern Automata Museum

 The Modern Automata Museum is a private museum of Montopoli di Sabina in the Province of Rieti, Italy, dedicated to modern automata, founded in 2001, entered in the Lazio Regional Museum organisation and listed as one of the "places of culture" from the Italian Ministry of Cultural Heritage and Activities.

 The museum is located at the Castelletto di Vezzano (ninth century), a fortified outpost of Farfa Abbey.

 The primary objective of the museum is to convey literary, scientific and artistic knowledge to primary and secondary schools students, through workshops for the construction of automata.

 The Museum director is Guido Accascina.

 Museum collection

-The automata are small mechanical sculptures, made of paper, wood and metal, which are set in motion by the visitors of the museum (video).
-They have been compared to Japanese Aiku and have been called by Lindoro Pazzotti "a small view of the world in a turn of the handle."
+The automata are small mechanical sculptures, made of paper, wood and metal, which are set in motion by the visitors of the museum.
+They have been compared to Japanese Haiku and have been called by Lindoro Pazzotti "a small view of the world in a turn of the handle."

 The permanent collection consists of approximately 300 automata, made by Japanese, American, German, British, French, Canadian, South American and Italian artists.